Overview

 contains the initial stack pointer value, and address 010000104H

 the initial program counter value.
+That’s where the prepended code finds them.

 From there on, the initialisation sequence of the Oberon program starts to execute.